eddyystop/mithril-components/components/tabs/readme.md

             The current module is automatically re-rendered after a tab is clicked, so this optional fcn would perform other specialized processing before the re-render.
             * `selectors {obj}` are the Mithril selectors attached to various elements in the table.
-            They are applied after any selectors added by `css`.
+            They are applied after any selectors added by `flavors`.
             * `attrs {obj}` are the Mithril attrs attached to various elements in the table.

 You can set the activeTagName to the current route name as follows: